DataDog/documentation/content/en/serverless/installation/java.md

 ## What's next?

-- Congratulations!
-You can now view metrics, logs, and traces on the [Serverless Homepage][1].
+- You can now view metrics, logs, and traces on the [Serverless Homepage][1].
 - Submit a [custom metric][2] or [APM span][3] to monitor your business logic.
 - See the [troubleshooting guide][4] if you have trouble collecting the telemetry
 - See the [advanced configurations][5] to